ryanaudiencepi/heroku-cabot/README.md

 This is a fork from [https://github.com/arachnys/cabot](https://github.com/arachnys/cabot)

 This is meant to be deployed on Heroku.
-If most of your infrastructure are not hosted on AWS, it is actually a good option to put Cabot on Heroku!
+If majority of your infrastructure is not on AWS, it is actually a good option to put Cabot on Heroku!
 Another reason to use Heroku is because you can easily hook up new relic to monitor your cabot app.

 <pre>
 heroku create